nightwatchjs/nightwatch-docs/guide/configuration/using-env-variables-in-your-config.md

+---
+title: Use ENV variables.
+description: Learn about how to specify Environment varaibles in config file.
+---
 ## Use ENV variables

 Any config value in either `nightwatch.conf.js` or `nightwatch.json` can be specified as the name of an environment variables.
 Nightwatch will automatically populate the value, if found, from `process.env`.